LennartHennigs/RG35XX-H-Notes/README.md

 Always start by reading the `_info.txt` file in the emulators folder.

+### Stardew Valley

+#### Prerequisites
+- You bought Stardew Valley on Steam.
+- you installed the Stardew Valley port via Portmaster on your handheld.

+#### Select the right game sources from Steam

+- To download the game, you need its app ID (here [413150](https://steamdb.info/app/413150/)) and the depot ID (= OS, here Linux and [413513](https://steamdb.info/depot/413153/)), and then select the correct manifest (= version).
+On the [manifest page](https://steamdb.info/depot/413153/manifests/), filter by compatibility.
+- If you want a specific version, compare the manifest date with the [version history](https://steamdb.info/app/413150/patchnotes/).
+If not, use the most recent one (the one on the top).

+#### Download the game sources

+- The easiest way to download the game is to use [DepotDownloader](https://github.com/SteamRE/DepotDownloader/releases/tag/DepotDownloader_3.0.0).
+- Download the latest version for your OS.
+- In the [SteamDB manifest list](https://steamdb.info/depot/413153/manifests/), click the copy button next to "your" release.
+You will get something like this in your clipboard: \
+  `-app 413150 -depot 413153 -manifest 8332166493523218127 -beta compatibility` \
+  (`8332166493523218127` refers to version 1.6.15.)
+- Use these parameters and include the -user parameter: \ `DepotDownloader -app 413150 -depot 413153 -manifest 8332166493523218127 -beta compatibility -user`
+- You will have to enter your Steam password to download the files.
+DepotDownload will download your files in a folder structure like this: \
+  `depots/413153/16826373`

+#### Copy files to your handheld / SD card

+- Copy the content of the bottom-most directory to your SD card to this folder: \
+  <SD Card>/Ports/stardewvalley/gamedata/`
+- Done!
+Now, Stardew Valley should run fine.

+(And yes, it takes about 30 seconds for it to start.
+Don't worry.)

+**Note**: If you want to update your Stardew Valley to a new version, follow all steps and re-install Stardew Valley via Portmaster on your device.

+**Note**: You can also copy [savegames](https://stardewvalleywiki.com/Saves) from your computer onto your handheld and vice versa.

+**Note**: I recommend scaling the UI and the Zoomlevel a bit – I use 110% (in the Stardew Valley Options).

 ### Diablo 1 & Diablo Hellfire - Devilutionx

 - Copy `DIABDAT.MPQ` from the CD or Diablo-installation to `roms/devilutionx/` folder.